dehydration pictures

 • Tingling of the limbs

-When the body reaches 10% fluid loss emergency help is needed IMMEDIATELY!
-10% fluid loss and above is often fatal!
-Symptoms of severe dehydration include:
+Soon, if the body approaches a 10% fluid loss, emergency help is needed IMMEDIATELY!
+This level of fluid loss can and is very dangerous and often fatal!
+Symptoms and signs of severe dehydration include:

 • Muscle spasms